zuplo/docs/blog/2022-05-25-how-to-get-clients-to-move-off-old-version-of-api/index.md

 Again, this is a business decision but once you’ve decided you need to create urgency amongst consumers of your soon-to-be-deprecated, old version of your API.
 This is a better approach to just going dark on active customers on the scheduled date.

 We introduced a sleep and brownout policy to Zuplo to make this even easier.
-If you want to try it out for yourself and schedule a brownout, go sign up at www.zuplo.com/docs/overview/.
+If you want to try it out for yourself and schedule a brownout, [go sign up for Zuplo](https://www.zuplo.com/docs/overview/).

 **Weekly Zoom Chat**